Administrative rules for procurement

 - professional, technical and scientific services

 Intermediate solicitations for purchases and contracts over $10,000 and under $150,000

 These solicitations require contacting at least three firms to provide written quotes, bids or proposals.
-Metro must also offer these contracting opportunities to women- or minority-business enterprise or emerging small businesses.
+Metro must also offer these contracting opportunities to women-, minority-, service-disabled veteran-business enterprises, or emerging small businesses.
 These request for quotes, request for bids and requests for proposals are posted to the Oregon Procurement Information Network (ORPIN).

-Formal solicitations are required for purchases and contracts of $100,000 or more.
-Requests for bids and requests for proposals are publicly advertised in local papers and posted to the ORPIN.
+Invitations to bid and requests for proposals are publicly advertised in local papers and posted to ORPIN.

 For a quote or bid, Metro must award the contract to the lowest responsive and responsible bidder.
 For a proposal, Metro awards the contract to the proposer submitting the highest ranked proposal, with cost being one of the criteria considered.

 Bids and quotes for goods should be submitted on a freight on board basis: suppliers own goods while in transit and are responsible for loss or damages prior to delivery.
 Prices offered must include all shipping and handling, with goods becoming the property of Metro upon acceptance of delivery.

 Metro pays invoices on a net 30 day basis and welcomes discount terms.